AndreiUlmeyda/terminal-config-manager/README.md

 - evaluate disallowing using the config file as a target file
 - handle missing target file permissions
 - warn if pattern is too generic?
+- add information to errorInvalidPattern, resolve the cyclic dependency when referring to valueMarker

 ## Design considerations, unordered
 - domain concepts  line(?) selection, value selection, old file content, new